hiiamboris/red-wiki/REP-FOR-loop-function.md

 - Easy to support date!, time!, and money! values when those are available

 ##Consequences
-- Not Rebol compatible (close, but args are passed in a block)
+- Reduces Rebol compatibility (close, but args are passed in a block)
-- More complex interface
-- Complex implementation (~85 non-comment lines currently)
+- May result in requests for more complexity in current function interfaces
 - Could lead to lengthy debate on the dialect other design aspects
-- Harder to provide detailed dialect help in a short doc string
+- Hard to provide detailed dialect help in a short doc string

 ##Assistance
 I have an implementation and manual test suite to get the ball rolling.